samzilverberg/cordova-mixpanel-plugin/README.md

 ### IOS

-#### hey i installed the plugin and now build fails, why?
+#### Hey I installed the plugin and now build fails, why?

-open your xcode proj, goto **build phases -> link binary with libraries**:
+Open your xcode proj, goto **build phases -> link binary with libraries**:
   - drag all files under folder 'frameworks' (on the left) to here
   - add the following if missing:
       - libicucore
       - cfnetwork

-#### my build still fails, got a compile error at UIImage+MPAverageColor.m
+#### My build still fails, got a compile error at UIImage+MPAverageColor.m

-if your got this error: "variable-sized object may not be initialized" from `char colorIndices[kNumberOfHexColors] = {0};`.<br/>
+If your got this error: "variable-sized object may not be initialized" from `char colorIndices[kNumberOfHexColors] = {0};`.<br/>
-this is caused by compiler using a wrong C dialect (C99 for example).<br/>
+This is caused by compiler using a wrong C dialect (C99 for example).<br/>
-to fix:
+To fix:
 - open your project in xcode
 - goto build settings tab
 - scroll down to "apple llvm 8.0 - language"
 - set "C language dialect" to be default

-#### i get error 'Mixpanel' plugin not found, check config.xml
+#### I get error 'Mixpanel' plugin not found, check config.xml

-appears to be some problem of the xcode proj settings.<br/>
+Appears to be some problem of the Xcode project settings.<br/>
-only working solution i found so far is to
+Only working solution I found so far is to
 ```
 cordova platform remove ios
 cordova platform add ios